moribvndvs/ng2-idle/CONTRIBUTING.md

 - Overview of the Issue - Include any non-minified stack trace and other runtime errors that are available and relevant to the issue.
 - Use Case - Explain why this is a bug for you
-- Angular 2 and `@ng-idle` version(s) - Is this an issue with Angular 2, or a regression bug in this module?
+- Angular 2+ and `@ng-idle` version(s) - Is this an issue with Angular 2+, or a regression bug in this module?
 - Reproduce the Error - Please, please, please **provide a working example** either by including a Plunker or JSFiddle, or an unambiguous set of steps!
 Doing the footwork up front will allow me to replicate and fix the problem faster.
 - Related Issues - Please note any related issues, if any.
 - Suggest a Fix - If you have an idea of what's causing the problem (line of code or a commit), please point it out.

 ## <a name="committing"></a> Git Commit Guidelines

-I follow the `conventional-changelog` format used by the AngularJS team.
+I follow the `conventional-changelog` format used by the Angular team.
 You can follow the format manually, but I highly recommend you use a CLI wizard such as [Commitizen][commitizen].

 In fact, I have configured this repository to work with Commitizen.
 First, ensure Commitizen CLI is installed via `npm install -g commitizen`.
 Next, make sure the clone of this repository is installed via `npm install`.
 You're all set!
 Now, whenever you want to commit, just stage your changes e.g. `git add .` and commit using `git cz`.
 Follow the prompts and you're done.